wmcooper2/remove-sprite-backgrounds/README.md

 * After extracting all the images you want (up to 12?) then save all to a sprite sheet
 * Program assumes there is a primary and secondary color.
     * (give example screen shots here)
+* Will preview sprites up to 200 x 200 pixels